Github

 Workflow Overview

-A basic workflow consists of three nodes: Start -> Create an Issue -> Answer.
-When the workflow is triggered, it will create a new Issue in the repository you specify.
+A basic workflow contains three nodes: Start -> Create an Issue -> Answer.
+When the workflow is triggered, it will create a new Issue in your specified repository.

 Step-by-Step Guide